dwyl/flutter-image-upload-demo/README.md

 Now it's time to test our app.
 If we run `flutter test --coverage`, the tests will fail.
-After all, we've made all of these changes.
+After all, we've made all of these changes and haven't touched our tests.

 Luckily for us, because we've implemented our app *knowing we'd be mocking some of its components*,